-It follows that we have no knowledge of what causes our sensations.
+If all knowledge is of our perceptions, it follows that we have no knowledge of what causes our sensations.

 We have no knowledge of external objects in the (presumably) material world.

-The empiricist depicts us as isolated from the external world behind a veil of ideas.
+We seem to be isolated from the external world behind a veil of ideas.